2014 Corporate Governance Statement – South Australian Produce Market Limited (SAPML)

-Also in 2015, the company has appointed David Garry & Associates to act as the company’s share registry service provider so as to ensure that all dealing with shareholders with respect to share transfers are handled in a manner independent from the company’s employees.
+Also in 2015, the company appointed David Garry & Associates to act as the company’s share registry service provider to ensure that all dealings with shareholders with respect to share transfers are handled in a manner independent from the company’s employees.

 7. Governance Principle 4: Safeguard Integrity in Corporate Reporting